Ecological niche: Predator partitioning

 Predator partitioning occurs when species are attacked differently by different predators (or natural enemies more generally).
 For example, trees could differentiate their niche if they are consumed by different species of specialist herbivores, such as herbivorous insects.
 If a species density declines, so too will the density of its natural enemies, giving it an advantage.
 Thus, if each species is constrained by different natural enemies, they will be able to coexist.
 Early work focused on specialist predators; however, more recent studies have shown that predators do not need to be pure specialists, they simply need to affect each prey species differently.
 The Janzen–Connell hypothesis represents a form of predator partitioning.

 Conditional differentiation

 Conditional differentiation (sometimes called temporal niche partitioning) occurs when species differ in their competitive abilities based on varying environmental conditions.
 For example, in the Sonoran Desert, some annual plants are more successful during wet years, while others are more successful during dry years.
 As a result, each species will have an advantage in some years, but not others.
-When environmental conditions are most favorable, individuals will tend to compete most strongly with member of the same species.
+When environmental conditions are most favorable, individuals will tend to compete most strongly with members of the same species.
 For example, in a dry year, dry-adapted plants will tend to be most limited by other dry-adapted plants.
 This can help them to coexist through a storage effect.